saiftase/Northwind-Filter/README.md

 # Northwind
-Prioritized list of items
+List of products and employees, filterable by letter.

  - - -

- Use the following commands in the terminal to setup, test, and run Northwind.
+ Use the following commands in your terminal to setup, test, and run Northwind.

 ###Setup